This feature is only available for ShopKeep merchants on select pricing packages.

 - (Optional) Add a title.

-This describes the invoice’s purpose and appears at the top of the invoice, under the business information.Click ‘Add invoice title’.Enter a title and click ‘Save’.
+This describes the purpose of the invoice and appears at the top, under the business information.Click ‘Add invoice title’.Enter a title and click ‘Save’.

-- Select a customer from the 'Bill To' drop-down to assign to the invoice.
+- From the ‘Bill To’ drop-down, select an existing customer or add a new one to assign to the invoice.

-- Only existing customers with a saved email address will appear.
+- To select an existing customer, search by name, email address, or phone number and click to select.
+Only customers with a saved email address will appear.

 - Click the date icon to select a due date.

-This is the date the customer must pay the invoice by.
+This is the date by which the customer must pay the invoice.
+You can select any past or future date.

 - (Optional) Add notes to the invoice.